mduhain/model-neuron-pop1/README.md

-Overall task: you are going to create a model population of neurons that are tuned for depth (really, the variable here is arbitrary but lets call it depth), generate random Poisson draws of population activity, and use a linear decoder to classify depth as near vs far in a simulated depth discrimination task1) Create a Gaussian depth tuning curve with a preferred (peak) depth of zero degrees.
+Overall task: you are going to create a model population of neurons that are tuned for depth (really, the variable here is arbitrary but lets call it depth), generate random Poisson draws of population activity, and use a linear decoder to classify depth as near vs far in a simulated depth discrimination task.

+1) Create a Gaussian depth tuning curve with a preferred (peak) depth of zero degrees.
 Your depth axis (x-axis) should range from -2 deg to +2deg.
 Choose the parameters of the Gaussian function such that your curve has the following properties: a peak response of 50 spikes/sec,  a tuning width (full width at half-maximal amplitude) of 0.2 deg, and a minimum (baseline) response of 5 spikes/sec.
 Make a plot of the tuning curve that shows response as a function of depth.

 2) Next, generalize your code such that you create depth tuning curves for a population of 100 neurons.
 The preferred depths of your 100 neurons should be uniformly distributed between -2 deg and +2 deg.
 Otherwise, the tuning curves can be identical